raphael-susewind/india-religion-politics/README.md

 Another useful source that complements this data are the **GIS shapefiles** for assembly segments and parliamentary constituencies which are included in the following dataset; the ID codes used therein are compatible to the *loksabha2014 tables (note that the polling booth localities as such are also directly embedded in the *gis tables, so you only need the shapefiles to map higher levels of aggregation):

 > Susewind, R. (2014).
 [GIS shapefiles for India's parliamentary and assembly constituencies including polling booth localities](http://dx.doi.org/10.4119/unibi/2674065).
 Published under a CC-BY-NC-SA 4.0 license.
+Available from http://dx.doi.org/10.4119/unibi/2674065.

 The dataset in its entirety is **licensed** under an [ODC Open Database license](http://www.opendatacommons.org/licenses/odbl/).
 This allows you to download, copy, use and redistribute it, as long as you attribute correctly, abstrain from technical methods of copy protection, and most importantely make any additions and modifications publicly available on equal terms (preferably on this very repository).
 A number of tables in this dataset come with their own legal baggage, which is mentioned and explained further in their respective README.md and LICENSE.md files.
 Code used for crawling and compilation is subject to a [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 In an academic context, I suggest you attribute using this reference:

 > Susewind, R. (2016).
 Data on religion and politics in India.
-Published under an ODbL 1.0 license. https://data.raphael-susewind.de.
+Published under an ODbL 1.0 license.
+Available from https://github.com/raphael-susewind/india-religion-politics.

 So I invite all to download and use this dataset for more localized quantitative analyses of political, religious and demographic dynamics in India in the spirit of Open Data sharing.
 Please let me know if you find the dataset useful and alert me to errors and mistakes.
 I provide this dataset without any guarantee - see [troubleshooting notes](https://github.com/raphael-susewind/india-religion-politics/blob/master/TROUBLESHOOTING.md) for **known general problems** with this data, alongside the various table READMEs.